renovatebot/renovate/docs/development/self-hosting.md

 ```

 We also have a `slim` image, which doesn't include the third party binaries (eg Python, Java ...).
-The `slim` image can use [podman](https://podman.io) to start child containers to use these third party tool.
+The `slim` image can use [podman](https://podman.io) to start child containers to use these third party tools.
 For this to work you have to start the container with the `--privileged` argument.

 Here are some working tags for the `slim` image.